By Laia Cardona, on 8 June 2022

 Some marketing teams resist the idea of giving away free content online that holds educational value, for fear of it resulting in less profit.
 Have you ever found yourself wondering: Why would clients purchase our products and services if we have already fulfilled their needs and answered their questions with a free blog post?

-Well, the fact is, providing educational content to your audience has actually proven to boost visits and sales.
+Well, providing educational content to your audience has actually proven to boost visits and sales.
 Read on to learn more!

 What Is Educational Content?